KEEPERS OF THE DEEP

 After a short pause to catch their breath they began the climb with Jason again going first and the others in order.

 they were exhausted after only twenty meters or so from having to exert themselves so much in the merciless heat.
 A few times young Jordon slipped but was grabbed by Josh and pushed back up to the next ledge and crevice.

-Finally they reached a level very near the top, about fifty meters off the ground where a wide ledge formed a platform.
+they reached a level very near the top, about fifty meters off the ground where a wide ledge formed a platform.
 Having all clambered onto it and taken deep hot breaths they looked around them.

 a straight line from where they had come the jungle formed a solid wall as far as they could see.
 It looked impenetrable.
 To their right and left there was an endless expanse of nothingness.
 Hill after hill and countless boulders strewn haphazardly around.

 The group was speechless.
 No-one said anything for a long time.
 They could not take their eyes off the depressing scene and felt compelled to gaze in amazement.

 was Fallon who spoke the first uncharacteristic words.
 “This place is bad.
 Things have happened here which are evil.
 We must not stay.”
 They were the longest sentences he had ever spoken but no-one noticed.
 All were captivated by the horror of

 garden and the various parks and similar gardens he had visited with his parents.
 The nearest he had been to such a barren place was the beach but that was quite different.
 This scene was utter desolation.
 There was nothing clean here, no water and any life

 is better.”
 She added: “What do you think Nikko?
 Do we waste time looking for Gabrysia here or do we go back and try the woods again?”

 the land as closely as he could through the heat and steamy air.
 There was a sense of sameness in every direction, but something was bothering him which he could not put his finger on.

 “Umm,” he answered.
 “Umm.
-I suppose so.”

 “What is it?” asked Jason.
 “You’re not certain.
 Is it something you see or what?
 You’re not considering going out there and turning over rocks or climbing more hills are

 Nikko continued his northerly gaze.
 “I suppose it is just the place.
 But something does bother me.
 I don’t know what it is but something is not right here.”

 know that,” said Porky.
 “It’s like hell.
 Of course it is not right.
 In fact everything I can see is wrong.
 Just look at it.
 There is nothing but rocks and mountains and this awful heat.
 Another minute here and I will probably melt.”

 “Come on,” said Josh.
 “We’re wasting our time.
 Let’s go.”

 be quiet.
 “We can wait a bit longer.”
 Then he said: “Look.
 Tell me what you see there.
 Danielle?”

 “Well, I can see for forest or jungle very clearly.
 And I can see many hills, a dead tree, a

 “The same.
 Also the heat.
 I can feel it and see it too.
 It’s

 “I can’t see anything different.”

 seemed to not to be satisfied still.
 “There is something,” he said.
 “I am sure of it.”